-(Branney et al., 2019; Karhulahti, 2022; Sieber, 2015)The broad recognition of the value of data sharing has occurred simultaneously across the sector, with funders, journals, societies, universities, and researchers all advocating for data sharing and creating top-down initiatives.
+Though formal data sharing has existed for over 100 years (Branney et al., 2019; Karhulahti, 2022; Sieber, 2015), it was the digital age and electronic access to data that created the conditions to facilitate widespread sharing.
+The broad recognition of the value of data sharing has occurred simultaneously across the sector, with funders, journals, societies, universities, and researchers all advocating for data sharing and creating top-down initiatives.
 In the UK, the largest national funding agency, the UKRI (formerly RCUK), has had their Common Principles on Data policy since 2011 (UKRI, personal communication, 06 June, 2023).
 Likewise, the country’s largest charity funder, Wellcome, launched their policy in 2007, the current iteration of which actively encourages data management and sharing costs to be included in grant applications (Wellcome, 2017).
 A diverse group of stakeholders, including funders and publishers, developed the FAIR Data Principles (Findable, Accessible, Interoperable, and Reusable); a set of guidelines for enhancing the reusability of data (Wilkinson et al., 2016).
 Many publishers have their own data sharing policies (e.g., PLOS, 2014), and it is also a key component of the TOP Guidelines (Transparency and Openness Promotion; Nosek et al., 2015); a tool to support the implementation of Open Research practices at journal level.
 Simultaneously, universities and other organisations have institutional-level policies and are providing support for data storage through managed external data archives (e.g., UK Data Service), institutional data repositories, or general-purpose services (e.g., Zenodo).

 Though researchers are only part of this wider data sharing ecosystem (Borgman & Bourne, 2022), ultimately, it is individual researchers who are responsible for the act of data sharing (Bezuidenhout & Chakauya, 2018).
 Research consistently shows that overall researchers view data sharing as positive and important (e.g., Cheah et al., 2015; Farran et al., 2020; Fleming et al., 2022; The State of Open Data, 2022; Soeharjono & Roche, 2021; Van den Eynden et al., 2016), and that lack of access to data is an impediment to research progress (Tenopir et al., 2011).
 Measures of engagement show progress, as illustrated by the global 2022 The State of Open Data survey, in which 35% of respondents reported being familiar with FAIR principles, up from 28% the previous year and the highest percentage since the question was first asked in 2018.
 Yet despite this positive momentum implementation is often low (e.g., Farran et al., 2020; Fleming et al., 2022; Rowhani-Farid & Barnett, 2016) and may fall short of accepted standards.
 For example, when authors of papers with data availability statements (indicating that data are available upon request) were asked to share their data, 93% failed to reply or declined to share their data, and only 6.8% shared the requested data (Gabelica et al., 2022).
 This attitude-behaviour gap raises questions about the barriers preventing researchers from sharing their research data (Fecher et al., 2015).